duraanos/muneeyy/README.md

 ## An explanation of where the project name come from

 The project name was inspired by Kenny's line "JUS’ GIVE ME MUNEEEEYYYYYYYY" while robbing a bank in Black Mirror Season 3 Episode 3 (Shut Up and Dance).

+## Features
+* Adding income
+* Adding expense
+* Ability to see income, expense, and total balance
+* Ability to see transactions even when the page is refreshed